 We all owe thanks to our colleague JoAna Smith, who alerted us Friday afternoon about the proposed change to SB 1052.
 We cannot know what happened in the conference committee, but we do know that Senator Hashmi argued against the amendment.
 FLAVA will thank her and the other delegates and senators who have supported world languages.
 Please thank the people you contacted as well.

 FLAVA advocates for world language education on behalf of members at the local, state, and federal levels.
 FLAVA is a member organization of JNCL-NCLIS, NECTFL, SCOLT, and ACTFL and advocates through these organizations as well.
 For information or help with advocacy, please contact the FLAVA Advocacy Chair, Sharon Scinicariello, at firstname.lastname@example.org.

 Everything you need to know about advocacy including ideas and resources can be found on this site and also on ACTFL’s advocacy page or JNCL-NCLIS’s website.
 Additionally, FLAVA has an Advocacy folder with resources at bit.ly/FLAVAadvocacy.

 Advocacy and Social Networking: Many online opportunities educate the public about the benefits and issues surrounding language learning.
-To stay informed, you can easily “follow,” “like,” or “friend” FLAVA, Discover Languages, ACTFL, and other organizations on social media like Facebook or Twitter.
+To stay informed, you can easily “follow,” “like,” or “friend” FLAVA, Discover Languages, ACTFL, Lead with Languages, and other organizations on social media like Facebook or Twitter.
+Follow FLAVA Advocacy on Twitter at @SGS_RVA.
 Then you can also share this information with your friends, students, and parents.
-Please do so, as languages are a viable part of our existence.
+Please do so, as languages are a vital part of our existence.